mumairbilal/mumairbilal/ReadMe.md

 👋 Hi, My name is Muhammad Umair Bilal — **Data Scientist**

-I’m a Data Scientist with a strong foundation in **Machine Learning, Data Analysis, and Predictive Modelling.** I specialise in transforming raw data into meaningful insights through **Exploratory Data Analysis (EDA), statistical modelling, and machine learning algorithms.**
+I’m a Data Scientist with a strong foundation in **Machine Learning, Deep Learning, Natural Language Processing, Predictive Modelling, and Large Language Models (LLMs).** My workflow involves data preprocessing, performing Exploratory Data Analysis (EDA), applying various algorithms, and applying hyperparameter tuning to achieve optimal model performance and accuracy.

-Before stepping into Data Science, **I worked as a .NET Developer for 6+ years, specializing in Web Scraping & Automation,** building tools that collected and processed large-scale data.
-This background gives me a unique edge; I don't rely only on analysing data but also know how to acquire, clean, and prepare it for models development efficiently for real-world projects.
+Before stepping into Data Science, **I worked as a .NET Developer for 6+ years, specialising in Web Scraping & Automation, building bots to scrape and process large-scale data.** This background gives me a unique edge; I don't rely solely on model development, but also know how to deploy models in Streamlit or Amazon SageMaker (AWS) for real-world projects.

 **Here's what I can do for you:**

-- **Data Analysis & Visualisation** – Finding patterns and insights using Pandas, NumPy, Matplotlib, Seaborn, SQL and PowerBI (For Visualization).
+- **Data Analysis & Visualisation** – Finding patterns and insights using Pandas, NumPy, Matplotlib, Seaborn, SQL and Power BI (For Visualisation).

 - **Machine Learning** – Building and evaluating ML models for classification, regression, and predictions.